 Accompanied by a professional guide, you will embark on an hour-long walk along the north-western edge of the Jelovica Plateau through a wooded wilderness.
 This forested area is also called ‘the rainforest’, as forestry works are forbidden and nature reigns free.

 Upon reaching the cave’s entrance under the giant rocky hill called Babji Zob (Hag’s Tooth) due to its peculiar shape, it’s time for a snack break and an opportunity to learn about the wonder you are about to enter.

-Descending down the 300-metre underground gallery, the cave opens up to reveal fantastic dripstone formations with calcite crystals and the extremely rare helecitite snail-shaped dripstones.
+Together with your guide, you then descend down the 300-metre underground gallery, the cave opens up to reveal fantastic dripstone formations with calcite crystals and the extremely rare helecitite snail-shaped dripstones.
 These subterranean phenomena were formed during the ice age, when the enormous Bohinj glacier invaded this alpine valley.
 The cave was discovered by chance some 200 years ago by a local villager and has been a tourist attraction since before WWII.
 Plenty of new tunnels and passages have been discovered since, including a passage leading right to the back of the cave, which is now also accessible to visitors.
 The caving experience lasts approx. one hour, during which you will learn about the origins of the cave, the wildlife that lives there and many other interesting facts about this subterranean miracle.

 © Copyright by Slovenia Activities